-Bike lanes and sidewalks will be added to 121st Street South from C Street South to State Route 7 during a project that started July 13.
+Bike lanes and sidewalks were added to 121st Street South from C Street South to State Route 7 during a project that started July 13.

 A significant portion of the work was completed in mid-October.
 Remaining work resumed Jan.
-11 and is expected to be completed in late January.
+11 and the majority of the work was completed Feb.
+10. Vegetation maintenance by the contractor will continue through October.

 The project area is located near Pacific Lutheran University in Parkland.